Leadership & Staff

 As the Communications Manager at Equal Justice Works, Elle helps develop and execute the organization’s marketing communications programs and expands public relations and media outreach activities for the organization.
 Prior to joining Equal Justice Works, Elle served as the Director of External Relations at the Congressional Coalition on Adoption Institute where she oversaw media outreach and engagement, social media strategy and the development of communications materials.
 Before transitioning to the nonprofit sector, Elle was a Senior Account Executive at Ogilvy Washington, where she worked on CDC’s Screen for Life colorectal cancer awareness campaign, a materials redesign project for CDC’s Division of Viral Hepatitis and for the Bill and Melinda Gates Foundation for an international campaign that sought to influence African governments to eliminate taxes and tariffs on essential malaria commodities.
 A guest contributor to the Washington Times and Charleston’s Post and Courier, Elle received her Master’s in Communications from Johns Hopkins University.

 Tonia Bui is a Communications Specialist at Equal Justice Works.
 She handles press relations with traditional and new media outlets to support the organization’s program marketing and outreach efforts.
 She also assists with the organization’s social media, blog, and Equal Justice at Work newsletter.
-Prior to joining the team, Tonia served as a Fair Lending outreach coordinator at the Consumer Financial Protection Bureau, Member Outreach Assistant to Vice Chair of the House Democratic Caucus, Rep. Xavier Becerra (CA-34), and also led the Asian American voter outreach efforts for Congressional and local races in the states of Washington and Virginia.
+Prior to joining the team, Tonia served as an outreach coordinator at the Consumer Financial Protection Bureau, Member Outreach Assistant to Vice Chair of the House Democratic Caucus, Rep. Xavier Becerra (CA-34), and also led the Asian American voter outreach efforts for Congressional and local races in the states of Washington and Virginia.
 She received her Master in Public Policy from American University and holds a B.A. in Mass Communications and Gender & Women’s Studies from the University of California, Berkeley.